COVID-19 Emergency Resources

 Dear Students of Kent State University,

 We have all been on quite the ride as our world transitions through this experience together.
-As we manage our new normal, we are committed to sharing and providing resources and support, engaging with students remotely, and making decisions in the best interest of our entire Kent State Community.
+As we manage our new normal, we are committed to sharing and providing resources and support, engaging with students, and making decisions in the best interest of our entire Kent State Community.
 Although we are each impacted by the changes in different ways, you are not alone, and we are in this together.
-If you need additional information on resources aimed at supporting your academic success while you learn remotely, please visit the Keep on Learning Website.
+If you need additional information on resources aimed at supporting your academic success while you learn in our new normal, please visit the Keep on Learning Website.
 Remember: We are here, we care, we are a resource and we always believe that Flashes Take Care of Flashes!

 Take care and be well!